Pipeline Introduction

 Object

-Specifies labels for the pipeline.
-Each label can have a string value or an array of strings.
-These labels can be used for filtering pipeline records and other functionalities.
+Assign labels to the pipeline.
+Each label can be a string or an array of strings.
+These labels can be used to filter pipeline records later.

-Here's an example of a workflow: Merge to the main branch triggers a pre-release deployment, and after tagging, it triggers a production deployment.
+Here’s an example workflow: Merging into the main branch triggers a pre-release deployment, while tagging triggers a production release.

 main: